Ritu01-git/hello-world/README.md

 hello everyone!

-I am Ritu,and i am new to open source.
+I am Hrittik,and i am new to open source.